By the time your church is 12 months old, you should know these 12 things:

 10) Ministry to the poor is fundamental to discipleship

-We are all – 100% of us – are called to care for the Poor in some way.
+We are all – 100% of us – called to care for the Poor in some way.
 Ministry to the Poor is part of any outreach emphasis.
 I highly recommend you make this a vital part of your initial foray into the community.
-No matter where you live in the world there are people in need within a 15-minute drive, if not next door.
+No matter where you live in the world, there are people in need within a 15-minute drive, if not next door.

 12) The way your senior leader(s) live and model ministry (and life!) is the greatest determiner as to how the local church will approach discipleship